Needham starts Facebook with buy, $40 price target

 Brokerage Needham & Co started coverage on Facebook Inc with a "buy" rating, a rare positive take on the shares of the social network after they lost nearly a fifth of their value since the company's stock started trading last Friday.

-Facebook should be valued based on the revenue potential from total minutes spent on the website, Needham analysts said, setting a $40 (25.5 pounds) price target on the stock.
+Facebook should be valued based on the revenue potential from total minutes spent on the website, Needham analysts said, setting a $40 price target on the stock.

 Facebook shares were up 4 percent at $32.35 in early trade on the Nasdaq.